 - Full transparency makes sure 1Password can be and is audited by experts.

-1Password security begins with your Master Password.
+1Password security begins with your 1Password account password.
 It’s used to encrypt your data, so no one but you can read it.
 It’s also used to decrypt your data when you need it.
 Your password is never shared with anyone, even us at AgileBits, which means that you’re the only person who can unlock your 1Password vaults and access your information.
 Here’s how 1Password secures your data – and the password used to protect it – from all kinds of attacks:

 End-to-end encryption.
 Everything in your 1Password account is always end-to-end encrypted.
 This makes it impossible for someone to learn anything by intercepting your data while it’s in transit or even obtaining it from AgileBits.

 256-bit AES encryption.
 Your 1Password data is kept safe by AES-GCM-256 authenticated encryption.
 The data you entrust to 1Password is effectively impossible to decrypt.

 Secure random numbers.
 Encryption keys, initialization vectors, and nonces are all generated using cryptographically secure pseudorandom number generators.

 PBKDF2 key strengthening.
-1Password uses PBKDF2-HMAC-SHA256 for key derivation which makes it harder for someone to repeatedly guess your Master Password.
+1Password uses PBKDF2-HMAC-SHA256 for key derivation which makes it harder for someone to repeatedly guess your 1Password account password.
 A strong password could take decades to crack.
-Learn more about how PBKDF2 strengthens your Master Password.
+Learn more about how PBKDF2 strengthens your account password.

 A secret 1Password account password.
 Your account password is never stored alongside your 1Password data or transmitted over the network.
 Taking this precaution is a bit like making sure the key to a safe isn’t kept right next to it: Keeping the two separate makes everything more secure.
 The same principle applies here.

 Secret Key.
-The data in your 1Password account is protected by your 128-bit Secret Key, which is combined with your Master Password to encrypt your data.
+The data in your 1Password account is protected by your 128-bit Secret Key, which is combined with your account password to encrypt your data.
 Learn more about your Secret Key.